cozy-labs/cozy-desktop/KNOWN_ISSUES.md

   consequences: in case it is not mounted when the client starts, the directory will appear empty, the client will assume you deleted everything and will update your Cozy accordingly, putting everything in the Cozy trash.
+* Using two clients on two different OS with a shared partition between the two is not supported.

 **Issues** caused by lower-level bugs that will be **harder to fix or circumvent**: